 The particle surfaces and soil solutions created by weathering tend to be more similar chemically than the composition of the parent minerals.
 Weathering of igneous and metamorphic rocks changes these dense solids into unconsolidated particles whose surfaces and newly formed particles offer differ markedly from the chemical composition and structure of the parent minerals.
 The changes during weathering of sedimentary rocks are less striking.
 Appendix 6 shows the composition of common soil parent materials.
 The crystal structures and ion valences in rock minerals are stable at the conditions under which the rocks formed.
-The physical conditions of erosion, freezing, and thawing, glaciations, heating and cooling, and root growth at the earth's surface break rocks apart, which exposes more surface for chemical conditions: exposure to water, oxygen, carbon dioxide, and organic compounds.
+The physical conditions of erosion, freezing, and thawing, glaciations, heating and cooling, and root growth at the earth's surface break rocks apart, which exposes more surface for chemical weathering.
+A bigger change in the rock minerals, however, results from the new chemical conditions: exposure to water, oxygen, carbon dioxide, and organic compounds.
 For sedimentary rocks, weathering is due to change in those chemical conditions.